Odds and Ends

 Rutherford Street from the 1st of Sept 1948 when the Woolston Borough Council was

 amalgamated into Christchurch City which already had a Princess Street.
 Rutherford Street

 is assumed to be named for Ernest Rutherford though there is no confirming evidence in the

 council minutes for the 23rd of Aug 1948.
 It was just one of 137 streets renamed at

 that meeting.
 Just after the bend where Rutherford Street changes into King Edward Terrace

-is a private lane called Atom Lane.
+is a private lane called, unofficially, Atom Lane.
 After crossing the Heathcote River, the other end of

 Rutherford Street terminates at Ferry Road.